Types of Information Sources:

 Here is a another video from SJSU librarian Ann Agee about using Ulrich’s:

 Here is a video created by Ellen Greenblatt about peer-reviewed vs. professional material:

 Link to the transcript for Ellen Greenblatt’s Peer-Reviewed vs. Professional video: Peer-Reviewed vs. Professional Transcript (Links to an external site.)

 Hopefully, this brief overview of LIS sources and how to use them whets your appetite for beginning your research on your information community.
-Please review the King Library’s tutorials and consider the others resources listed in the INFO 200 LibGuide.
-You’ll be using these encyclopedias, dictionaries, and databases throughout your time at the School of Information, and hopefully, the writing assignments in this class will provide a helpful introduction.
-The next section introduces 200 students to formatting your paper and proper APA style.
+Please review the King Library’s tutorials and consider other resources listed in the INFO 200 LibGuide.
+You will be using these encyclopedias, dictionaries, and databases throughout your time at the School of Information and hopefully the writing assignments in this class will provide a helpful introduction.
+The next section introduces INFO 200 students to formatting your paper and proper APA 7 style.